semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-delivery.md

 ## Creating a Secret

-In order to upload files from Semaphore job we need to authenticate with your GitHub account.
+In order to upload files from the Semaphore job we need to authenticate with your GitHub account.
 For that, we'll need an access token.

 Now, the problem with such tokens is that they should remain secret.
 This rules out using environment variables in our jobs to store the token, as these are visible to anyone with read access to the repository.

 We can protect sensitive data such as tokens with *secrets*.
-Secrets provide a secure way to store key-value pairs and files withing your Semaphore organization.
+Secrets provide a secure way to store key-value pairs and files within your organization.
 So, even if our repository is public, no one outside your organization can access these secrets.

 To create a secret, follow these steps: